-Join Matt Piper for an in-depth discussion in this video Loop recording, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Loop recording, part of Learning Reason 7.

 In the old days, when you went into the recording studio, each reel of tape only ran for not that long and cost a fair amount of money.
 And when you wanted to edit, you had to use razor blades and tape.
 That put a little bit of pressure on you when it was time to play your amazing guitar solo.
 Nowadays, there's no pressure at all, with loop recording.
 You can let that solo section loop for an hour if you have enough hard drive space, and find the good bits and put them together and make yourself sound amazing.